kstenerud/concise-text-encoding/cte-specification.md

 Denotes the absence of data.
 Some languages implement this as the `null` value.

-Note: Use nil judiciously and sparingly, as some languages may have restrictions on how and if it may be used.
+Note: Use nil judiciously and sparingly, as some languages might have restrictions on how and if it can be used.

 #### Example